Kabocha Miso Soup served in a black bowl.

 To make this soup, you need 5 ingredients.

-- White sesame seeds – Highly recommend not to skip.
+3. White sesame seeds – Highly recommend not to skip them.

-- Water – If you use regular miso, then use Awase Dashi (kombu + katsuobushi) or vegan-friendly Kombu Dashi
+5. Water – If you use regular miso, then use Awase Dashi (kombu + katsuobushi) or Vegan Dashi.

 Dashi-included miso can be very useful when you live in a place where it’s hard to find dashi ingredients (kombu and katsuobushi).

 In this recipe, I used “Maru-Yu” Dashi Iri Yuki Miso by Hikari Miso.
-It’s organic and MSG-free, and it’s Awase Miso made with 5 types of miso.
+This organic awase miso is made with five kinds of miso without artificial additives.

 You can purchase this miso along with other Hikari Miso varieties at Japanese grocery stores or Asian grocery stores (like H-Mart).